jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 21 Funding for land transport research, education, or training
 [Repealed]

-### 22 Funding for Maori roadways
+### 22 Funding for Māori roadways
-(1) The Agency may, in accordance with this Part, approve an activity relating to a Maori roadway as qualifying for payments to the Agency from the national land transport fund as if the roadway were a State highway.
+(1) The Agency may, in accordance with this Part, approve an activity relating to a Māori roadway as qualifying for payments to the Agency from the national land transport fund as if the roadway were a State highway.
-(2) The Agency may, in accordance with this Part, approve an activity relating to a Maori roadway as qualifying for payments to a territorial authority from the national land transport fund as if the roadway were a local road.
+(2) The Agency may, in accordance with this Part, approve an activity relating to a Māori roadway as qualifying for payments to a territorial authority from the national land transport fund as if the roadway were a local road.
 (3) The Agency and territorial authorities may receive funding for a Māori roadway if the activity is included in a regional land transport programme.

 **Public organisations**